hbjorgo/ATLib/README.md

 Hayes command set (commonly known as AT commands) is a command set frequently used in modems.
 Read more about it at [Wikipedia](https://en.wikipedia.org/wiki/Hayes_command_set).

-ATLib is just in the beginning, more will come.
-Request features 👍
+Feedback is very much welcome and please request features 🙂

 [HeboTech.GsmApi](https://github.com/hbjorgo/GsmApi) is a REST API wrapping this library.

-Feedback is very much welcome 🙂

 ## Supported commands:
 - Send SMS (text and PDU (GSM7bit, UCS2, ANSI))